International German School Ho Chi Minh City

 Deutsche Schule Ho Chi Minh City - International German School, shortened as IGS, is an international and overseas German school in Ho Chi Minh City offering a German education from Kindergarten to IB Diploma.
 German graduation certificates (from 2020) and the mixed-language IB diploma program (from 2022) are offered.

+In September 2025 the school moved to the new built campus at 253 Luong Dinh Cua.

 Profile

 The International German School (IGS) was founded in 2012, initiated by the Federal Foreign Office and carried by the Stiftung Bildung und Handwerk (SBH).